wenjian80/soak8_lab/README.md

 # 1. Prereq
 1. Please follow the prereq to set your environment ready.
 Follow the instruction on [prereq](https://github.com/wenjian80/soak8_labs/blob/main/tutorial/prereq.md)
 2. You should already have your labinfo.txt fill up on hand.
 We will be referencing those info in these exercise.
 3. Open up the script to look at the various command before executing.

-4. Do follow the steps carefully and lo
+4. Do follow the steps carefully and look at the instruction on
+	- To run script on master or worker node or both
+	- Chnage the
 # 2. Version Tested
 1. [Oracle Linux 7.9 OCI Iaas Image](https://docs.cloud.oracle.com/en-us/iaas/images/)
 2. [Docker version 19.03.1.ol](https://docs.docker.com/engine/release-notes/)